"E reach to celebrate": Video as Jaye Kuti's son graduates as a lawyer

 Fans react to Jaye Kuti's video

-Netizens have reacted to the recording made by Jaye Kuti as her son finished university.
+Netizens have reacted to the recording made by Jaiye Kuti as her son finished university.
 Here are some of the comments below.

 @iamtosin91: